Back to Top

 The well-equipped kitchen takes care of all the nutritious and well-balanced menus provided at breakfast, lunch, tea and dinner, sponsored by loving donors who often join the children at mealtimes.

-Tutors, caregivers and senior children oversee study hour in the evenings and on holidays, and help to supplement school work.
-Internet facilities for attending online classes is available to the children.
+Tutors, caregivers and senior children oversee study hour in the evenings and on holidays, and help to supplement schoolwork.
+Internet facilities for attending online classes are available to the children.

-In their leisure time the Bala Mandir children enjoy themselves in the play room, well-equipped with indoor games, toys and books specially suitable for each age group.
+In their leisure time the Bala Mandir children enjoy themselves in the playroom, well- equipped with indoor games, toys and books especially suitable for each age group.

 Children are encouraged and can benefit from good facilities for sports / yoga and opportunities to participate in various cultural functions to enable their all-round development along with an understanding of Indian culture.
 Value education is part of the routine and all festivals are celebrated to ensure a holistic understanding of the religious and social practices surrounding them.